-By bringing your electric toothbrush in your carry on, you can brush your teeth right before it’s time to get on the plane.
-Even if you are planning on eating on the plane, it is still important to brush, if not there will be more bacteria in your mouth to feed on the food you’re going to feed on and produce acid.
+You can brush your teeth right before it’s time to get on the plane by bringing your electric toothbrush in your carry-on.
+Even if you are planning on eating on the plane, it is still important to brush, if not, there will be more bacteria in your mouth to feed on the food you’re going to feed on and produce acid.
 The more bacteria = more acid = decay.

 How to maintain oral hygiene on a plane

 I always floss and brush right before I get on the plane.
 This gives me a fresh start to my journey.

 If I am on a long-haul flight, I will make sure that I bring some floss with me and floss my teeth after I eat on the plane.
 I use little-to-go brushes with toothpaste already on if I am on a SUPER long flight over 8 hours.